 Trucking business loans are typically short-term loans for working capital growth or lines of credit (LOC) to help truckers overcome unforeseen cash flow gaps.
-The best working capital loans from trucking companies have short repayment terms and fast funding, because truckers sometimes need to make quick repairs or fund new runs quickly.
+The best working capital loans from trucking companies have short repayment terms and fast funding because truckers sometimes need to make quick repairs or get owner-operator startup loans quickly.

 How We Determined the Best Trucking Business Loans

 Trucking companies have a lot of unpredictable expenses like truck repairs, blown tires, or driver overtime due to unforeseen traffic or unexpected delays in delivery.
 That’s why it’s important for any small business loan you get to be something you can access quickly.